Fund HOA Reserves: How to Fund a Condominium or Townhome

 hoa-townhome-in-california-reserve-fund

-Reserve Studies are Necessary: A professional reserve study establishes the foundation for the best HOA funding plan by identifying and pricing out anticipated repairs for every reserve component.
+Reserve Studies are Necessary: A professional reserve study establishes the foundation for the best HOA funding plan by identifying and pricing out anticipated repairs for every reserve component, preparing you to have sufficient funds when needed.

-Look at Project Significance: The significance table within your HOA townhome reserve study helps you prioritize projects based on the overall impact on your HOA reserve fund.
-Focus first on important expenses (like siding, roofing, and plumbing).
+Look at Project Significance: The significance table within your HOA townhome reserve study helps you see which projects have the greatest impact on your HOA reserve funding requirements.
+Focus first on common large projects (like siding, roofing, and asphalt surfaces).

 Start Early, Be Proactive: Addressing reserve needs early avoids larger issues and financial burdens down the line for you and the other homeowners.